thirukkural2022/obedparla.com/drafts/mentals-models-react.md

 ---.

-By using my mental model of "everything gets re-created" I feel safer in knowing that even the functions are brand new every time.
-This is what allows us to do stuff like having variables as flags that reflect a change in state: --- show code ---.
+By using my mental model of "everything gets re-created" I feel safer in knowing that the functions are brand new every time.
+This is what allows us to do stuff like having variables as flags that reflect a change in state: --- show code
+---.

 With that in mind, there are some things that we need to hone down this mental model.

-### useMemo and useCallback - because functions want to live too
+### useMemo and useCallback - preventing functions from being recreated

 Memoization is a scary word but it basically means to remember or to memorize.
 By using these two hooks we ask React to please remember our function and to avoid creating it again in each render.
 If I have these in my code, then I know that whatever function or code if inside of them, won't be recreated again and I can trust it to stay the same.
-It's not a guarantee that it will do so, as we all know, memory is not super reliable and so React might forget about them and recreate them.
+It's not a guarantee that it will do so since React might forget about it and re-create for multiple reasons.

 So the code from before becomes: --- show code --- and it makes sense this time.

 But what happens when our components get a bit out of hand?
-If you've ever had a slow React app, it probably was caused by either components that rendered too slowly, or components that rendered far too often.
+If you've ever had a slow React app, it probably was caused by components that rendered too slowly, or components that rendered far too often.

-In my experience slow components aren't that common, but ones that render too often, or too many times?
-That's a different story.
+In my experience, slow components aren't that common, but ones that render too often, or too many times are _very_ common.

 ### Too many renders = slow app

-Did you ever create a controlled input in React, and by controlled I mean that the input's value, or information, is stored in state rather than by the form itself, just to notice that entering data into the input was super, duper, slow?
-And then Googled, or duck-duck-goed for the privacy activists here, "React controlled input too slow", and ended up in some Stack Overflow plus React Docs rabbit hole that made you realize every decision you ever took in your entire life led to this very moment?
-I know I have!
+Did you ever create a controlled input in React, and by controlled I mean that the input's value, is stored in state rather than by the form itself, just to notice that entering data into the input was super slow?
+And then Googled "React controlled input too slow", and ended up in some Stack Overflow plus React Docs rabbit hole that made you realize every decision you ever took in your entire life led to this very moment?
+I know I have, and I didn't quite understand why it happened and how to avoid it.

-React is _fast_, and this issue is usually caused by having state in the wrong place.
+The thing is that React is _fast_, this issue is usually caused by having state in the wrong place, which is to say it's the code's fault and not React's.

 --- Put code that reflects a slow-rendering component.
 Kent C Doods code could be useful here. ---